klapo/klapo/README.md

 ### Hi there 👋

-My work focuses on building the software infrastructure and analytic techniques for the large and spatially-complex data.
+My work focuses on building the software infrastructure and analytic techniques for the large and spatially-complex data typical of geosciences.

 <!--
 **klapo/klapo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.